bow-simulation/virtualbow-website/docs/resources.md

 ### Bow Design

 Simulations can be used to evaluate specific bow designs, but they don't really tell you how to design a good bow.
-If you want to learn about bow design you could have a look at the following sources:
+These are some good resources about bow design:

 * *The Traditional Bowyer's Bible*, Volume 1, Chapter 3: *Bow Design and Performance* by Tim Baker.
-All the common design choices and their performance implications are explained in a very practical and understandable way.
+All the common design choices and how they affect bow performance are explained in a very practical and understandable but nonetheless precise way.

 * The [article on bow design](http://crossbow.wikia.com/wiki/Bow_design) from the crossbow building wiki is also a good read.
 It is of course geared towards crossbows but most of it also applies to bows in general.